-In addition to the traffic and operating efficiency outperformance, LHR has benefited from financing costs that have remained at historically low levels since the regulatory settlement came into effect.
+In addition to the traffic and operating efficiency outperformance reported in Q6, LHR has benefited from financing costs that have remained at historically low levels since the regulatory settlement came into effect.
 As a result of these combined outperformances LHR's return on its RAB has in Q6 exceeded the target return included in the regulatory settlement.

-In light of the achieved outperformance, and the extension of the Q6 period further discussed below, LHR agreed a commercial deal with airlines whereby the airport would pay a fixed rebate cumulatively amounting to £260 million (up to £50 million accrued in 2019, with the remainder accrued in 2020 and 2021, with payment of the fixed rebate spread over four years from accrual).
-The commercial deal provides for additional upward or downward adjustments to the rebate amount should traffic performance be higher or lower than pre-agreed thresholds.
+In light of the achieved outperformance as of the end of 2018, and the extension of the Q6 period further discussed below, LHR agreed a commercial deal with airlines whereby the airport would pay a fixed rebate cumulatively amounting to £260 million (up to £50 million accrued in 2019, with the remainder accrued in 2020 and 2021, with payment of the fixed rebate spread over four years from accrual).
+The commercial deal provided for additional upward or downward adjustments to the rebate amount should traffic performance be higher or lower than pre-agreed thresholds.
 As such, in light of the significant traffic declines associated with the coronavirus outbreak, Moody's does not expect any accrual related to payments to the airlines in 2020.